 So why do you need a break from eating of around 16 hours in intermittent fasting?
 Because it takes this long to trigger what is known as autophagy, the body’s internal purification process.
 This has lots of positive benefits for health and the human body, as the self-cleaning process takes all of the “rubbish” that food brings into our body and recycles some of it.
+Cells are repaired, oxidative stress is reduced and inflammation is reduced.
+This also reduces the risk of cancer.
 However, this important regeneration phase only kicks in after 16 hours of fasting.
 In addition, during breaks between meals you can only drink unsweetened drinks such as water, black coffee with no sugar, or green tea.
 Even a sip of fruit juice will disrupt the process!

 In a nutshell, the fasting phase is part of the body’s own detox program and purifies all of the body’s cells, with beneficial effects for many organs and chronic diseases.
 Autophagy also has an impact on the aging process, so fasting is a real fountain of youth – provided that half of the fasting time, i.e. the first eight hours, are before midnight.